 Pimpernel

 This wallpaper was designed by William Norris.
-It has strong shapes of flowers and leaves that are placed asymmetrically.
-However the underlying lines and curves of the leaves and stalks of the flowers are symmetric.
+It has small shapes of flowers and leaves that are placed asymmetrically.
+However the underlying lines and curves of the leaves and stalks with large flowers are symmetric.
 Because of the subtle asymmetry the design becomes flowing and natural, but is very controlled in its symmetry.
+This piece is very busy and organic, but keeps strong features throughout so that it is still appealing at a glance.

 Maxim’s Pub, Paris